 A teacher training course, no matter how long it took you to complete, is the first step to start teaching.
 Through your experience in teaching, you will be able to apply the knowledge and skills and grow in your profession.
 In the end, your students, coming back to your class week by week, will be your best feedback on the quality of your work.
 You can keep improving the quality of your classes if you keep learning, studying and practicing.

-He teaches professional Yoga teacher training, Yin Yoga, Philosophy, Anatomy and Physiology, and Advanced Asanas in India & The Netherlands.
-Ram started teaching in 1998 and he has trained over 3000 yoga teachers worldwide.
+He teaches professional Yoga teacher training in India, Yin Yoga, Philosophy, Anatomy and Physiology, and Advanced Asanas in India & The Netherlands.
+Ram started teaching in 1998 and he has trained over 4000 yoga teachers worldwide.